AmitCohen3/Accessorize-in-the-dark/README.md

     └── ...
 ```

-For adding new subjects, images should be placed in a newly created folder named 's5', maintaining the same structural format as outlined above.
+To add new subjects, images should be placed in a newly created folder named 's5/', maintaining the same structural format as outlined above.

 ### Models